 The rapid advancement of communication technologies (CTs) in recent years is widely believed to be one of the main drivers behind changes in work.
-The ease and availability of CTs allows employees unprecedented access to information, people, and most importantly, their work from anywhere and at anytime.
-While previous generations of workers “stopped the clock” at 5:00pm, many modern employees continue to check-in to work after traditional work hours – leading to blurry work-non-work boundaries.
+The ease and availability of CTs allows employees unprecedented access to information, people, and most importantly, allows them to work from anywhere and at anytime.
+While previous generations of workers “stopped the clock” at 5pm, many modern employees continue to check-in to work after traditional work hours – leading to blurry work-non-work boundaries.
 Researchers have predicted both positive and negative outcomes to result from this shift in working hours.
 Specifically, using CTs to check-in to work after hours, may be a sign of greater commitment to the organization, or high job involvement and ambition on the part of the employee.
 But, the negative side of greater time spent working is less time for non-work activities possibility resulting in work-family conflict.

 The results showed that highly ambitious employees who are greatly involved in their work are more likely to use CTs for longer time periods after work hours then employees who lack ambition and job involvement.
 Interestingly, however, employees spending a greater number of hours connecting to work after hours are not more committed to their organizations.
 Based on this, it seems that highly determined employees (i.e., ambitious and involved) are using CT after hours to “get ahead” rather than because they feel loyal or obligated to the organization.

 However, there does seem to be a price to getting ahead by utilizing CTs during non-work hours – employees who spent greater time using CTs to connect to work during traditional “family time” experienced greater levels of work-family conflict as reported by the employee and by the employee’s spouse.
-Specifically, employee use of CTs after work explained an additional 2% of the variance in work-family conflict from the perspective of the employee and an additional 13% from the perspective of the spouse, suggesting that the employee may not fully realize the negative impact of his/her CT after hours usage from the perspective of his/her spouse.
+Specifically, employee use of CTs after work explained an additional 2% of the variance in work-family conflict from the perspective of the employee and an additional 13% from the perspective of the spouse, suggesting that the employee may not fully realize the negative impact of CT after-hours usage from the perspective of the spouse.